 Chicago-style is recommended work in humanities disciplines:

-Castor claims, “York’s situation was now extremely perilous.”
+Castor claims, “York’s situation was now extremely perilous.”1

 1. Helen Castor, Blood and Roses: One Family’s Struggle and Triumph During the Tumultuous Wars of the Roses (New York: Harper Collins Publishers, 2006), 97.

-All citations should be referenced through numbering as modelled above or in-text with reference to the source’s author.
+All citations should be referenced through numbering as modeled above or in-text with reference to the source’s author.

 The journal hopes to accommodate non-traditional research, including work in the creative arts or of forms sufficiently distinct from the academic manuscript.